Play in Browser

 Yes.
 WHISPER is developed with AI under JugPanda’s creative direction, and that stays disclosed here because the way the game is made should be visible to players.

-Start free in your browser, bring your group in fast, and decide inside the first minute whether your team can stay quiet long enough to get out.
+Launch a run in seconds, bring your crew in without setup friction, and find out fast whether your team can stay quiet long enough to escape.